Lesson 10

 Each element may enter the set only once. set('Hello')

-returns the set of four elements: {'H', 'e', 'l', 'o'}
+returns the set of four elements: {'H', 'e', 'l', 'o'}.

 3. Operations with elements

-You can get the number of elements in the set using the function len
+You can get the number of elements in the set using the function len.

-You can also iterate over all the elements of the set (in an undefined order!) using the loop for
+You can also iterate over all the elements of the set (in an undefined order!) using the loop for:

-primes = {2, 3, 5, 7, 11} for num in primes: print(num)
+primes = {2, 3, 5, 7, 11}

 You can check whether an element belongs to a set using the keyword

-: expressions like a in A
+in: expressions like a in A return a value of type bool.

-Similarly there's the opposite operation not in
+Similarly there's the opposite operation not in.

-To add an element to the set there is the method add
+To add an element to the set there is the method add:

-A = {1, 2, 3} print(1 in A, 4 not in A) A.add(4)
+print(1 in A, 4 not in A)

 There are two methods to remove an element from a set:

-.
+discard and remove.
 Their behavior varies

 only in case if the deleted item was not in the set.

-In this case the method discard
+In this case the method discard does nothing and the method

-throws exception KeyError
+remove throws exception KeyError.

-the exception KeyError
+the exception KeyError.

-You can transform a set to list using the function list
+You can transform a set to list using the function list.

 4. Operations on sets